 - Extent of passive (assisted) and active (self-directed) range of motion

 - Any signs of injury to the muscles, tendons, and ligaments surrounding the joint

-- Signs of previous injuries
+- Signs of previous injuries or surgeries

 - Involvement of other joints (an indication of rheumatoid arthritis)